CampusCoders/VentMind/README.md

 ## Other Libraries:
 - Glide by [@bumptech](https://github.com/bumptech/glide)

+## ♾ Application Features ♾ :
+    💖 Share your worries and experiences.
+    💖 Share through restricted areas.
+    💖 You can comment on posts so you can interact.
+    💖 You can earn points for successful comments.
+    💖 You can rank higher among other users by increasing the number of posts you send.
+    💖 You can see the popularity of restricted domains.
+    💖 You can get different avatars with the points you earn.
 ## Briefly :

 It is a social media application that offers users the opportunity to share their experiences and troubles anonymously with other users.